kpiatti/portfolioSite/content/en/post/creditone_project.md

 df[ ['bill_ap', 'bill_m', 'bill_ju', 'bill_jy', 'bill_ag', 'bill_s']].describe()
 ```

 >*Coding Notes*
 >* The median, mad, and describe stats are included in profile report.
 I was just practicing and testing if I could generate stats on a *list of vars* (rather than one at a time).

-## Payment Variables
+### *Payment Variables*

 * There are 6 continuous payment variables - each represents the amount the customer paid towards their bill for the months of April to September 2005.

-*Observations (based on profile report)*
 * The distributions of the payment and billing variables have similar shapes.
 * Notable Differences:
   * The payment variables contain a higher percentage of zero values.
-  * The number and spread of positive values when it comes to the payment variables (which makes sense if customers are using revolving credit and/or not paying their bill.
   * The payment variables don't contain any negative values.

-# Relationships Between Features (IVs)
-In this section, I will examine whether any of the features (independent variables) are related to one another in a significant way.
+## Correlation Analysis
 If any of the features are highly correlated, that may be because they are actually tracking/representing the same information.
-Since high corfelation between depedent variables can harm ML models, it needs to be handled.
+Since high correlation between dependent variables can harm the performance of ML models, it needs to be handled.

-## Are billing variables correlated with each other?
+### *Are billing variables correlated with each other?*

 ```python
 #calculate kendall's tau correlation between billing vars
 df[ ['bill_ap', 'bill_m', 'bill_ju', 'bill_jy', 'bill_ag', 'bill_s']].corr(method='kendall')
 ```

 >*Coding Notes*
 >* By default corr function calculates pearson's correlation co-efficient.